surrey-nlp/ALOPE/Domain-based-QE-with-ALOPE/README.md

 We thank:
 - **University of Surrey** for computational resources
-- **School of Computer Science and Electrical Engineering, and Institute for People-Centred AI** for research support
+- **School of Computer Science and Electronic Engineering, and Institute for People-Centred AI** for research support
 - **EACL 2026 LoResLM Workshop** organizers for the opportunity to present this work

 ---